Five tips for a radiant glow in the winter months

-I find that most patients either do not use skin care consistently, or simply do not know what to use.
+I find that most patients either do not use skin care consistently or simply do not know what to use.
 Many of my patients just have a cabinet full of products from various skin care lines halfway used.
-I am here to help and give you some tips on consistent skin care and some key ingredients that will help you achieve long lasting results.
+I am here to help and give you some tips on consistent skin care and some key ingredients that will help you achieve long-lasting results.

 But before that let’s go to the basics.
 The two major factors that cause skin aging are smoking and chronic sun exposure.
 Thankfully smoking has fallen out of favor but sun exposure is something we accumulate our entire life.
 Just as the sun never stops, our skin care should not stop either.
 So here are the five key ingredients for a skin care regimen.

 - Retinoids.
 These are derivatives of vit.
 A. You might have heard of retinol, retinaldehyde or tretinoin.
 These are just various forms.
 Consistent and long term use of retinoids can reverse signs of photoaging such as fine wrinkles and age spots.
-Retinoids also improve skin elasticity and provides for an even skin tone.
+Retinoids also improve skin elasticity and provide for an even skin tone.
 It is used mostly at night.

-Here at Kitto Plastic Surgery I recommend that my patients use Environ.
+Here at Kitto Plastic Surgery, I recommend that my patients use Environ.
 It is a skin care line that has taken the guesswork out of skin care regimen and all the ingredients I mentioned are conveniently packaged in only a few products.

 - And last but not least: Chemical facial peels.
 They cause destruction of defined skin layers which leads to inflammation of the epidermis and dermis.
 That triggers regenerative mechanisms and the production of new cells which gives the appearance of a new tight and refreshed skin.

-Here at Kitto Plastic Surgery I use Jessner’s solution for a superficial peel and TCA for a medium depth peel.
+Here at Kitto Plastic Surgery, I use Jessner’s solution for a superficial peel and TCA for a medium depth peel.
 I custom prepare the concentration of the peels depending on my patient’s skin and the results they are looking for.